beccam/katakoda-scenarios/java/step2.md

 </details>

-We will be using Maven to build and run our application.
 Make sure you are in the `quickstart` directory in your terminal.
 `cd quickstart`{{execute}}

 You can then run Maven to launch the program